open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 Now let's test this flag, as well as its opposite: `MAP_SHARED`.
 Compile and run the code in `support/shared-memory/shared_memory.c`.

-1. See the value read by the parent id different from that written by the child.
+1. See the value read by the parent is different from that written by the child.
 Modify the `flags` parameter of `mmap()` so they are the same.

-2. Create a semaphore in the shared page and use it to make the parent signal the child before it can exit.
+1. Create a semaphore in the shared page and use it to make the parent signal the child before it can exit.
 Use the API defined in [`semaphore.h`](https://man7.org/linux/man-pages/man0/semaphore.h.0p.html).
 **Be careful!**
 The value written and read previously by the child and the parent, respectively, must not change.